espressif/esptool/README.md

 and is rather self-documenting.
 Try running `esptool -h`.
 Or hack the script to your hearts content.

+### Ports

+The serial port is selected using the `-p` option, like `-p /dev/ttyUSB0` (on unixen like Linux and OSX) or `-p COM1` (on Windows).
+The perhaps not so obvious corner case here is when you run esptool in Cygwin on Windows, where you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).

+The baudrate may be set using `-b 921600` (or another baudrate of your choice) to speed up large transfers.

 ### Examples
 Typical usage: